Education Session for Parents

 Establishing a Dental Home

-We talked about the importance of a dental home here.
+We talked about the importance of a dental home.
 A dental home can be especially important in a case of emergency.
 In this stressful situation, you will know who to contact and your child will already be comfortable with the dentist.

 Your Role During the Visit

 You will hold your baby in your lap while we exam your child in knee-to-knee position (Not sure what it is?
-Watch a video here).
+Watch this video demonstrating the knee-to-knee technique from Vancouver Coastal Health).
 You holding your baby helps with the fear and anxiety.
 We will be able to examine your baby’s teeth thoroughly in knee-to-knee position.

 Dr. Ella Choi is a certified specialist in pediatric dentistry serving Surrey, White Rock, Delta and Langley in Beautiful British Columbia.